Program Location and Academics

 Founded in 1950, IES Abroad is a not-for-profit provider with 140+ study abroad and internship programs around the world for college/university students.
 In their program centers based in cities across the globe, they educate students to become global leaders through premier study abroad and internship programs, which offer students worldwide experiential learning opportunities that meet the highest standards of academic quality.

-IES Abroad has centers located in both Quito and the Galapagos, with full-time staff who will work in partnership with Lehigh University to deliver a high-quality program for students.
+IES Abroad has a center located in Santiago, with full-time staff who will work in partnership with Lehigh University to deliver a high-quality program for students.
 The centers will serve as the academic base for students throughout the program and will also be accessible to students as a central place to meet up, hang out and have lunch, ask a question of the staff, or relax and mingle with other students between classes.